dapr/components-contrib/docs/developing-component.md

 * Renaming or removing a `metadata` field that the component is currently using
 * Adding a required `metadata` field
 * Adding an optional field that does not have a backward compatible default value
-* Changing the component's logic such that it deviates from previously expected behavior
+* Making significant changes to the component's behavior that would adversely affect existing users

 In most cases, breaking changes can be avoided by using backward compatible `metadata` fields.
 When breaking changes cannot be avoided, here are the steps for creating the next major version of a component: